peacock0803sz/marp-slides/src/pycon-2021/euro.md

 # User-defined Generic types

-A generic type is typically declared by inheriting from an instantiation
+A generic type is typically declared by inheriting from an instantiation.

 Example: a generic mapping type